ronde-de-l-espoir/main/README.md

 The JS is entirely asynchronous, so the page loads, *and then*, the photos.
 These photos are accompanied by captions, invisible at first.

 The relationship between photo-URL and caption is described in a Google Spreadsheet.
-To recreate this spreasheet and system, there are a few rules :
+To recreate this spreadsheet and system, there are a few rules :
 * one single sheet
 * no headers line (the data starts on the first row)
 * column A : the relative URLs of the photos (i.e. : `'./gallery-photos/<name>.<extension>`)